lucasvitorinodev/lucasvitorinodev/README.md

 practices around it.

-As a partner at **Alterans**, I'm building a SaaS platform for warehouse and logistics management with React and Next.js.
+As a partner at **Alterans**, I'm building a SaaS platform for warehouse and logistics management & Many other projects with React and Next.js.

 Different industries, same problem underneath: real operations, real money, no room for "close enough".